Yolo Vision Shenzhen

 Real-World Applications

-Although CapsNets are still primarily an area of active research and less commonly deployed than established models like YOLO11, they have demonstrated promise in several domains:
+Although CapsNets are computationally intensive and less widely adopted than optimized architectures like YOLO11, they have shown promise in specific high-stakes domains:

 Join the Ultralytics community